documentationfor yFiles for HTML 3.0.0.1

 About yFiles for HTML

-The most common tasks to be performed with graphs boil down to a handful of things:
+The most common tasks performed with graphs include:

 • visualization